funkyrailroad/sous-chefs/README.md

     x see my tasks
-        x might have to use the "next" query parameter to redirect if it's provided
+        x might have to use the "next" query parameter to redirect if it's provided x change the flow to get to my-cooking-sessions x Add front page link to My cooking sessions x create list endpoint: my-cooking-sessions
+        x all sessions that current user is a part of x create list-my-cooking-sessions.html
+    x link to each individual cooking session page x detail endpoint my-cooking-sessions/<id>/
+        x use the create-cooking-session template and name it my-cooking-session.html
+    x the create_cooking_session_view should return the detail template . fix bug where user clicks my cooking session without being in a group
+    - options:
+        - hide it from homepage
+        - link to my-cooking-sessions
+            - be able to select individual
+. be able to skip a step if it's not ready yet
+    - (e.g. can't start cooking pasta if the water isn't boiling yet) . be able to undo a task that was marked as complete
+    . release currently assigned task
+    . go back to most recently completed task
+    . probably have to adjust the ui too,
+        - delete the current task
+        -
-    . plan a test for this
+. create a test for the whole qr-scan/register/my-tasks workflow
     - create a group
     - create an admin
-        - as an unlogged in user, go to the join url x figure out the flow of having an unlogged in user with an account scan a qr code, log in, and get redirected to the my tasks page . only allow paying customers to create cooking sessions .
+    - as an unlogged in user, go to the join url x figure out the flow of having an unlogged in user with an account scan a qr code, log in, and get redirected to the my tasks page . the the user who's just been assigned a task know who the user was that had the previous task (in case they're related)
+. only allow paying customers to create cooking sessions
+    .
-. fix bug when use clicks my tasks without having been assigned a group or task
+. fix bug when user clicks my tasks without having been assigned a group or task
 . don't error when a newly created user logs in and clicks my tasks
     - options: